-Less commonly, the Buschke-Löwenstein tumor occurs in the bladder[13, 14] or on vaginal, cervical, perianal, scrotal, vulvar, and pelvic organs.
+Less commonly, the Buschke-Löwenstein tumor occurs in the bladder[6, 22] or on vaginal, cervical, perianal, scrotal, and pelvic organs.

 Lesions are usually slow growing, exophytic, and locally invasive.
-Lesions may exhibit hyperkeratosis, ulceration, and sinuses that may draining foul-smelling discharge and cause pain, bleeding, and difficulty walking.
+Lesions may exhibit hyperkeratosis, ulceration, and sinuses that may drain foul-smelling discharge and cause pain, bleeding, and difficulty walking.

-Lesions can often be misdiagnosed for plantar wards that grow slowly into a large exophytic mass.
+Lesions can often be misdiagnosed for plantar warts that grow slowly into a large exophytic mass.

-Cutaneous verrucous carcinoma most often occurs as a single mass or plaque, but multiple verrucous carcinomas on the feet and ankles have been reported.
+Verrucous carcinoma of the foot most often occurs as a single mass or plaque, but multiple verrucous carcinomas on the feet and ankles have been reported.

-Palmoplantar verrucous carcinoma is consider to have a very low incidence of metastases.
-Nevertheless, in long-standing tumors, underlying structures such as the bone, cartilage, and the tendons can be involved.
+Verrucous carcinoma of the foot is considered to have a very low incidence of metastases.
+Nevertheless, in long-standing tumors, underlying structures such as the bone, cartilage, and tendons can be involved.

 Associations in oral verrucous carcinoma have been found in patients who chewed or inhaled tobacco and betel nuts, dipped snuff, and/or consumed alcohol.
 Lesions developed at the sites where tobacco was habitually placed in the mouth.